 Lebanese Fried Kibbeh Balls/ kibbeh Akras

 Lebanese Fried Kibbeh Balls are meatball-style snack with a crispy outside and an oozy savory inside of meat and spices.
-The crispy fried kibbeh are made with ground meat, onions and pine nuts are stuffed in a shell of herby and spiced meat-bulgur dough, fried to golden brown perfection and served warm.
+The crusty fried kibbeh are made with ground meat, onions and pine nuts are stuffed in a shell of herby and spiced meat-bulgur dough, fried to golden brown perfection and served warm.

 Lebanese Fried Kibbeh Balls/Authentic kibbeh (Video)